PREGNANCY, BABIES & PETS

-Families all too often surrender their pets to pounds and refuges because they are pregnant, or have recently welcomed a new baby in their home.
+Families all too often surrender their pets to pounds and shelters because they are pregnant, or have recently welcomed a new baby in their home.
 Fears that the family pet will jeopardize the safety of an unborn or newborn baby can add to the stress of expecting mothers and fathers and as a result, families often react drastically by giving up their pets.
 Animal Welfare League Qld is at the receiving end of these reactions.
 We see firsthand how heartbreaking it is for the families who give up their animals, not to mention how distressing it is for the dogs and cats that are given up.

 Families can avoid taking such drastic measures with access to practical information about preparing their animals for the arrival of a baby and maintaining a safe and happy environment for ‘furry’ and ‘non‐furry’ family members alike.

-This pregnancy, babies and pets guide will advise ‘expecting’ pet owners on how to make their home a safe and happy place for both their animals and their new babies; to encourage pet owners to take a ‘pregnant pause’ and think about the well being of their baby as well as their pets.
-We believe that educating families about safety with their children and pets will contribute to safer homes for growing children as well as happier homes for their companion animals.
+This pregnancy, babies and pets guide will advise ‘expecting’ pet owners on how to make their home a safe and happy place for both their animals and their new babies; to encourage pet owners to take a ‘pregnant pause’ and think about the well being of their baby, as well as their pets.
+We believe that educating families about safety with their children and pets will contribute to safer homes for growing children, as well as happier homes for their companion animals.

 COMPANION ANIMALS IN THE HOME: BENEFITS FOR YOU AND YOUR BABY